JV11x/Wound_FL_Diss_Project/README.md

 The delineated training scenarios encompass:
 - A singular model trained to utilise the entirety of the available data.
--A model designed to assimilate new data in sequential batches following specific epochs, subsequently processing an equivalent epoch count on the newly acquired batch.
+- A model designed to assimilate new data in sequential batches following specific epochs, subsequently processing an equivalent epoch count on the newly acquired batch.
 - FedAvg, applied without supplementary enhancements.
 - FedAvg, complemented with an initialised model on the server.
 - FedAvg, integrating a weighted aggregation strategy.